nununoisy/spc-presenter-rs/README.md

 ## Features

 - Supports SPC modules.
+  - Script700 is supported.
+    - Implements most of the commands supported by SNESAPU.DLL.
+    - Data area and call stack are dynamically allocated, so there is no limit on their size.
+    - Support for the extended area is planned.
-  - Support for Script700 is planned.
+    - Support for importing files is planned.
+    - Compatible with Script700 exports from the C700 VST.
-  - Support for songs that require 5A22/65816 emulation (SMC/SNSF) are planned.
+  - Support for songs that require 5A22/65816 emulation (SMC/SNSF) is planned.
 - Based on a custom fork of snes-apu with a much more accurate S-DSP:
   - Reorders operations to more closely match a cycle-accurate implementation.
   - Properly emulates internal register sizes and wraps/clamps values accurately.